ovanderzee/transform-case/README.md

 # TransformCase

-Here is the case and seperation transformer that is of use when your texts do not confine to english.
+Here is the case and seperation transformer that transliterates diacriticals and ligatures when your texts originate from other languages than english.
-TransformCase will work with diacritics as well as curly quotes.

 ## Install